supaglue-labs/supaglue/docs/docs/platform/objects/overview.md

     {
       "name": "first_name",
       "is_added_by_customer": false,

-      // Customer has mapped the Salesforce "FirstName" field to the Schema field "first_name" "customer_mapped_name": "FirstName"
+      "customer_mapped_name": "FirstName" // Customer has mapped the Salesforce "FirstName" field to the Schema field "first_name"
     },
-    ...
+    {
+      "name": "last_name",
+      "is_added_by_customer": false,
+      // Omission of "customer_mapped_name" means they haven't mapped it yet },
   ]
 }
 ```